 Prerequisite(s): DIET-2501 Nutrition Applications in Long Term Care, or concurrent enrollment.
 EARLY CHILDHOOD EDUCATION - ECED ECED-1010 Introduction to Early Childhood Education: Children's Development and Programs 04 Semester Credits Introduction to child development and philosophy of early childhood education, including developmentally appropriate practices in a variety of child care settings.
 Identification of effective multicultural and inclusive early childhood learning environments.
 Recognition of the importance of integrated curriculum as teaching strategy for young children.
 Introduction to role of the early childhood teacher as facilitator, and the development of effective family/center relationships.
 Observations in early childhood education settings.
 Modular courses ECED-101A, ECED-101B, ECED-101C and ECED-101D together will also meet degree requirements for this course.
 Lecture 04 hours.
 Laboratory 00 hours.
 Prerequisite(s): ENG-1010 College Composition I, or concurrent enrollment.
-OAN Approved: OED005 ECED-101A Children's Development and Types of Programs in Early Childhood 01 Semester Credit Introduction to child development and philosophy of early childhood education.
-Overview of role of teacher as facilitator.
-Types of programs serving young children and families.
-Licensing and accreditation standards for child care settings.
-Lecture 01 hour.
-Laboratory 00 hours.
+OAN Approved: OED005 ECED-1301 Language and Literacy in an Integrated Curriculum 03 Semester Credits Overview of spoken and written language development of young children.
+Theories and research related to language and literacy development and the role of the teacher in facilitating this development.
+Extensive practice in learning how to listen and talk with young children.
+Planning, implementing and evaluating developmentally appropriate multicultural, and anti-bias experiences, environments and materials for language discovery and learning.
+Selection and integration of appropriate inclusive literature in early childhood settings.
+Five hours of service learning required.
+Lecture 02 hours.
+Laboratory 02 hours.